 What to do with dry and chapped hands

-What are dry hands?
+What are (extremely) dry hands?

 Dry hands can be recognized by wrinkled, chapped skin and tight feeling.
 This gets worse with frequent washing, dry air, and after showering or bathing.
 Other symptoms are: